 Captivating content exposes unique thoughts, vulnerabilities and problems that lead to solutions and bring a sense of order.
 Think Little Red Riding Hood.
 You can hear her bounce in the forest.
 Great content triggers emotions.
 Click To Tweet

 With today’s technologies, everyone has a platform and the opportunity to seek that magic.
 You, too, write content for your website or other platforms, want to set yourself apart and work that magic with your audience.
-Think back to content you have consumed lately.
+Think back to the content you have consumed lately.
 Which story lives on in your mind, what was memorable?
 Odds are that what you remember was attached to a story, something that triggered an emotion, stirred a memory, uncovered a longing.
 Something that sang.
 There probably was a story at work.

 Why is that important?